JeremyMet/DES/README.md

 ~~## What about saving the round keys once for all (in case DES is called several times with the same key) ?~~

 ~~Yes, it needs to be done (for both implementations).~~

+## Makefile

+Run make in the main folder to compile the C code (gcc).
+Type make benchmark to run the benchmark.
+Note the bench requires gnuplot for graph generation.